pkgforge-go/builder/data/PKG_INFO.md

 - 🐹 **[nebula](https://github.com/slackhq/nebula)**: A scalable overlay networking tool with a focus on performance, simplicity and security.
 - 🐹 **[telegraf](https://github.com/influxdata/telegraf)**: Agent for collecting, processing, aggregating, and writing metrics, logs, and other arbitrary data.
 - 🐹 **[transfer.sh](https://github.com/dutchcoders/transfer.sh)**: Easy and fast file sharing from the command-line.
+- 🐹 **[nomad](https://github.com/hashicorp/nomad)**: Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of microservice, batch, containerized, and non-containerized applications.
 - 🐹 **[packer](https://github.com/hashicorp/packer)**: Packer is a tool for creating identical machine images for multiple platforms from a single source configuration.
 - 🐹 **[sqlc](https://github.com/sqlc-dev/sqlc)**: Generate type-safe code from SQL.
 - 🐹 **[chezmoi](https://github.com/twpayne/chezmoi)**: Manage your dotfiles across multiple diverse machines, securely.